tweag/rules_haskell/ROADMAP.md

 * P1.
 Basic binary build with a library dependency.
 * P2.
 Transitive library dependencies.
 * P2.
 Basic documentation with rule descriptions.

+### Build and test inline-java

+* P0.
+Can build and run inline-java spec and jvm-streaming spec.
+* P0.
+Can use inline-java packages as dependencies in bigger product (sparkle).

+### Build and test sparkle

+* P0.
+Able to build sparkle executable.
+This includes building all relevant Java.